Jakub-Nnoli/SimpleDatabaseProject/README.md

 # SimpleDatabaseProj
 1st term final project - Simple Student Database

-Names of variables and any output texts in Polish language
+Names of files, folders, variables and any output texts in Polish language